When the Pacific recedes each day, you’ll find tidepools where colorful miniature displays of ocean habitat dwell, waiting to be discovered.

 The best time to visit the tide pools is during or just before low tide.
 Check the predicted tidal times before journeying forth.

-One of the best is near Roads End State Park, a corner of the coast which offers exquisite intertidal life.
-From the park, walk a quarter mile north along the beach until you reach the tide pools.
-This area is mostly flat with stunning views of northern headlands, but pay close attention to tides as they can sometimes cut off access.
+Roads End – Some of the best tidepools are near Roads End State Park, a corner of the coast that offers a gorgeous display of intertidal life.
+From the park, walk a quarter mile north along the beach.
+This area is mostly flat with stunning views of northern headlands—Cascade Head and The Thumb.

-The quickest and most accessible point in Lincoln City is at the 15th Street beach access.
+NW 15th Street – The most accessible tidepool location in Lincoln City is at the 15th Street beach access.
+These tidepools are located at the ocean edge, a straight shot from the beach access.
 There is ample street parking as well as a public parking lot nearby.
-Although you may park on the beach at this access point, it is strongly recommended to park on the street and walk.
-Weather and ocean conditions change frequently, and can cause issues with vehicles on the beach.
+Parking on the beach within a permitted area is allowed—just keep an eye on ocean conditions before driving down.

-Rocky residents like mussels and barnacles thrive in the intertidal zone.
+Mussels and barnacles thrive in the intertidal zones and in Lincoln City’s tidepools—and mussels can be harvested for dinnertime.
 Mussels have a long, tapered dark blue to black shell.
 The vivid, orange flesh of the mussel is edible and a prized delicacy in many parts of the world.
 You’re allowed to harvest mussels but only with a license, which can be purchased from Oregon Department of Fish and Wildlife (ODFW) and at the following locations in Lincoln City: